Silphium terebinthinaceum: Description

 Silphium terebinthinaceum is an herbaceous perennial growing 3 to 10 ft tall.
 Prairie dock produces small yellow flowers about 2–2+1/2 in in diameter in the summer.
-The leaves are rough-textured, spade-shaped, and oriented vertically and in a north-south direction, providing special adaptations for survival in the prairie climate.
+The leaves are rough-textured, spade-shaped, and oriented vertically and in a north–south direction, providing special adaptations for survival in the prairie climate.
 One study found that the majority of prairie dock's leaves were oriented within 15° of North as well as 60° away from the horizontal.
-The combination of north-south and vertical arrangement seems to provide a mechanism for maintaining lower leaf temperatures at midday, thus conserving water.
+The combination of north–south and vertical arrangement seems to provide a mechanism for maintaining lower leaf temperatures at midday, thus conserving water.
 Additionally, this unique trait grants the plant better access to sunlight for photosynthesis, and consequently provides a more efficient method of producing its carbon resource.
 This dicot also has a characteristically large taproot able to penetrate to depths of at least 14 ft in search of the water table.

 Distribution

-Silphium terebinthinaceum is native in the United States from Iowa, Missouri, and Arkansas to the west, Wisconsin to the north, Virginia to the east, and Mississippi to the South.
+Silphium terebinthinaceum is native in the United States from Iowa, Missouri, and Arkansas to the west, Wisconsin to the north, Virginia to the east, and Mississippi, Alabama, and Georgia to the South.
 In Canada, it is native to Ontario, although it is critically imperiled.
 The habitats of S. terebinthinaceum include black soil prairies as well as gravel, shrub, and hill prairies.
 It also prefers to grow alongside roads and railroads.